buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/PropertySets/Pset_BoreholeCommon.md

+# Pset_BoreholeCommon

-Properties describing the features of a borehole (if not modelled separately).
+Properties describing the features of a borehole (If not modelled separately).